 The big tech companies want to solve the distribution issue because people don’t find new podcasts very readily.
 There are no algorithms yet recommending podcasts to us.

-A lot of it is done right now by word of mouth, and so it’s incredibly painful to get your first few listeners.
+A lot of it is done right now by word of mouth, so getting your first few listeners is incredibly painful.

 To solve this issue of distribution and marketing your podcast, you should:

 - Leverage your existing networks or existing communities.
 You could reach out to your friends and family or colleagues you know would like to listen to it.
 You could get 20 or more people through that.